hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 2. Click **More** drop-down list against the Volume Backend which you want to delete and select **Delete Volume Backend**.<br> A confirmation dialog box is displayed.

 3. Click **Delete Volume Backend** to delete or **Cancel** to cancel the process.

+### Update overcloud ###{#update-overcloud}

+To update your overcloud with the changes, do the following:

+1. SSH to seed as root

+		ssh root@ <IP address>

+2. View the list of files

+		ls

+3. Copy overcloud template config file to `/root/overcloud-config.json` if `/root/overcloud-config.json` is absent.

+	    cp /root/tripleo/tripleo-incubator/scripts/ee-config.json /root/overcloud-config.json

+4. Edit and update the /root/overcloud-config.json and add the JSON snippet(obtained from [Generate Config](#generate-config).
+Refer to the example below.<**TO ADD THE SAMPLE FILE**> Ensure the JSON file format is intact.

+5. Apply the configuration

+        source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

+6. Launch install script to update the Overcloud

+	    /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --skip-install-seed --skip-install-undercloud
+7. Update the section.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>